 Here’s the kicker:

-It’s a good idea when it comes to freelance work and taxes to open a dedicated bank account that will make it easy to track business earnings and expenses, especially if you're using tax and accounting software.
+It’s a good idea when it comes to freelance work and taxes to open a dedicated bank account that will make it easy to track business earnings and expenses, especially if you're using tax and accounting software such as Bonsai tax.

 Another key for freelancers is to pay estimated taxes quarterly.
 That’s because knowing whether or not to make these payments will depend on how much money you make.